29 September 2017

 Applicants must send proof of residency in the EU or valid EU visa for the time of the studies.
 (MSM is unable to provide a student visa or any tourist visa support for the EMBA program.
 If such support is needed, then the full-time MBA program is the appropriate program).

-A sound academic background is the main prerequisite for admission to the MSM Executive MBA in Sports Management.
+A sound academic background is the main prerequisite for admission to the MSM Executive MBA.
 Applicants must hold at least a Bachelor’s degree or its academic equivalent from a recognized university.

 Four online leveling courses (Accounting, Finance, Statistics and Economics) are required to be satisfactorily completed after admission to the program, but prior to the start of the program.
 Alternatively, if you have completed the GMAT (Graduate Management Admission Test) with a score of 600 or higher (or a GRE with an equivalent score), the leveling courses are waived.